-Jasmin Schreiber is a journalist and writer based in Berlin, currently training to offer care to the terminally ill.
-Her work won't involve medically nursing patients, but offering them comfort, counselling and emotional support.
-On her blog, Jasmin writes about life, death and mourning, and shares the experiences she's had on her path to becoming a volunteer carer.
-It was on her site that this account of counselling her first patient, *Gerda, originally appeared.
+Jasmin Schreiber is a journalist and writer based in Berlin, currently training to care for the terminally ill.
+Her work won't involve medically nursing patients, but offering them comfort, counseling, and emotional support.
+On her blog, Jasmin writes about life, death, and mourning, and shares the experiences she's had on her path to becoming a volunteer caregiver.
+It was on her site that this account of counseling her first patient, *Gerda, originally appeared.

 "Do you know the last time someone called me by my first name?" she asks me.
 "It was six weeks ago, while I was having an X-ray.
 My nurse actually called me Gerda, which was really nice."

 Gerda's eyes look wet and tired.
 She is always tired.
-I'm sitting at her bedside and we're playing cards, or at least trying to.
-She can barely see the deck and I don't understand the rules.
+I'm sitting at her bedside, and we're playing cards, or at least trying to.
+She can barely see the deck, and I don't understand the rules.
 We're like two characters performing a comedy sketch.
 "But your family speaks to you?"
 I ask.
 "Sure, they call me nana or mama, but not Gerda," she says.
-"Everyone who used to call me that aren't around anymore.
+"Everyone who used to call me that isn't around anymore.
 I'm a dinosaur," she adds as she corrects my card move.
 "It's your turn."

 Gerda is dying, which is why I'm here.
 Her family contacted me on her request after she read one of my blog posts.
 Gerda wanted to offer me the chance to write about her final day.
 "Please watch me die," she asked me when we first spoke, "you can learn something."